freepay-gateway/magento/README.md

 # magento

-Payment pplugin for Magento 2
+Payment plugin for Magento 2